TshireletsoMogwere/TSHMOG408_JSE2407_GroupD_TshireletsoMogwere_FSJ03/e-commerce/README.md

 **Technologies Used**

+- **Firebase**: a comprehensive platform developed by Google that provides a suite of tools and services for building, managing, and scaling web and mobile applications.
+It aims to simplify the development process and enhance the functionality of apps, allowing developers to focus on building features rather than managing infrastructure.

+- **Authentication**: the process of verifying the identity of a user or system attempting to access a resource or service.
+It ensures that the person or entity is who they claim to be before granting access to sensitive information or functionalities.
+Authentication is a crucial aspect of security in computing, particularly in web applications, mobile apps, and network systems.

+- **Progressive Web App (PWA) with offline capabilities**: a web application designed to function seamlessly even when users are not connected to the internet.
+This capability is a core feature of PWAs, allowing them to deliver a reliable and engaging user experience regardless of network conditions.

 - **Next.js**: An open-source web development framework created by the private company Vercel providing React-based web applications with server-side rendering and
    static website generation.